exponential-decay/skeleton-test-suite-generator/README.md

 generator tool, licensed under CC BY-SA (see below).

 The tool so far is a prototype and it doesn't handle every sequence in PRONOM as of yet.
-Signatures with multiple BOF sequences for example will not generate correctly.
+Signatures with multiple BOF sequences, for example, will not generate correctly.
 While this can be corrected by the team working on PRONOM, these are legitimate sequences that should be handled by the tool.